nashville-software-school/client-side-mastery/book-1-leonids-toys/chapters/ARRAY_STRING_METHODS.md

 node main.js
 ```

 When you run the code, it should display the following.
-Yours will be on one line and that's ok.
+Your's will be on one line and that's ok.
 If you want it to be formatted, you can use \n which adds a new line.

 ```html
 <div>Depression</div>